DAZ</codes>

 Ruby Number Methods

-Written by DAZ on Fri, 16 May 2025
+Written by DAZ on Sun, 8 Jun 2025

-One of the biggest advantages of making the Ruby Doo library was going through all of the Ruby methods for numbers, strings, arrays and hashes.
+One of the biggest advantages of making the Ruby Monkey library was going through all of the Ruby methods for numbers, strings, arrays and hashes.
 I learnt about so many methods I had no idea existed and discovered some really useful ones.
 In this post I'm going to look at some of my favourites.

 between?